Arnavion/libjass/README.md

 * Unsupported tags: \be, \fe, \2c, \2a, \k, \K, \kf, \ko, \q, \org, \t, \clip, \iclip
 * \an4, \an5, \an6 aren't positioned correctly.
 * Font sizes aren't pixel perfect.
+* All lines are rendered as wrapping style 1 (end-of-line wrapping).

 ### Planned improvements